-181 3 Methodology
+3 Methodology

-182 In this section, we detail our methodology for accurate laboratory evaluations of the dust lidar PDR at lidar exact 183 backscattering angle of $180.0^{\circ}$ for accurate lidar PDR-retrievals.
+In this section, we detail our methodology for accurate laboratory evaluations of the dust lidar PDR at lidar exact backscattering angle of 180.0° for accurate lidar PDR-retrievals.

-184 3.1 Scattering matrix formalism
+3.1 Scattering matrix formalism

-185 The dust lidar PDR can be evaluated in the framework of the scattering matrix formalism. , which is the dedicated formalism

-- 186 for polarization resolved elastic light scattering measurements, as recommended in light scattering textbooks (Mishchenko et - 187 al., 2002; Bohren and Huffman, 1983).
-In this formalism, the polarization state of the incident and scattered radiations are - 188 described by their respective Stokes vectors $St_i = [I_i, Q_i, U_i, V_i]^T$ and $St = [I, Q, U, V]^T$ , defined with respect to the scattering - 189 plane, used as a reference plane (Mishchenko et al., 2002).
-The first Stokes component I corresponds to the light intensity, Q if single-scattering and particles random orientation are assumed, for macroscopically isotropic and mirror-symmetric mediums, the incident and scattered Stokes vectors relate with a bloc-diagonal scattering matrix (Mishchenko et al., 2002; Bohren and Huffman, 1983):
+The dust lidar PDR can be evaluated in the framework of the scattering matrix formalism (Mishchenko et al., 2002; Bohren and Huffman, 1983).
+In this formalism, the polarization state of the incident and scattered radiations are described by their respective Stokes vectors $St_i = [I_i, Q_i, U_i, V_i]^T$ and $St = [I, Q, U, V]^T$, defined with respect to the scattering plane, used as a reference plane (Mishchenko et al., 2002).
+The first Stokes component I corresponds to the light intensity, Q and Q describe linear polarization, while Q accounts for circular polarization.
+At a distance Q from the mineral dust samples, if single-scattering and particles random orientation are assumed, for macroscopically isotropic and mirror-symmetric mediums, the incident and scattered Stokes vectors relate with a bloc-diagonal scattering matrix (Mishchenko et al., 2002; Bohren and Huffman, 1983):